Introduction to Vision Rehabilitation Register

 This program reviews common self-travel techniques and provides detailed instruction in the guide technique, an effective method to assist individuals who are blind or visually impaired.
 The program includes a 12-minute instructional video and a 20-page illustrated booklet.
 Available in English and Spanish.

-Clinician’s Guide to Low Vision Practice Buy eBook Buy Book
+Clinician’s Guide to Low Vision Practice Buy eBook

-This book is a resource for students and vision practitioners to incorporate low vision into their practice.
+This ebook is a resource for students and vision practitioners to incorporate low vision into their practice.
 It includes chapters on conducting a low vision assessment, low vision refraction, relating pathology and function, prescribing low vision devices, and guidelines for integrating low vision care into practice.
 198 pages (book).